 For MOVs, the inspector may rely on the demonstration provided by the licensee for specific MOVs in response to GL 89-10 where that demonstration is justified and continues to apply.

 One acceptable method of demonstrating the functional design-basis capability of POVs to perform their safety functions is to apply the provisions in ASME QME-1-2007, “Qualification of Active Mechanical Equipment Used in Nuclear Power Plants,” as accepted in RG 1.100 (Revision 3), “Seismic Qualification of Electrical and Active Mechanical Equipment and Functional Qualification of Active Mechanical Equipment for Nuclear Power Plants.”
+Another acceptable method is to apply the provisions of ASME QME-1-2017, “Qualification of Active Mechanical Equipment Used in Nuclear Facilities,” as accepted in RG 1.100 (Revision 4).

-The licensee will need to have obtained acceptance from the NRC for relief from or alternatives to the applicable ASME OM Code provisions. he 2017 Edition of the ASME OM Code includes Mandatory Appendix IV, “Preservice and Inservice Testing of Active Pneumatically Operated Valve Assemblies in Nuclear Reactor Power Plants,” with updated PST and IST provisions for AOVs.
+The licensee will need to have obtained acceptance from the NRC for relief from or alternatives to the applicable ASME OM Code provisions.
+On May 4, 2020, the NRC revised 10 CFR 50.55a to incorporate by reference the 2015 and 2017 Editions of the ASME OM Code.
+The 2017 Edition of the ASME OM Code includes Mandatory Appendix IV, “Preservice and Inservice Testing of Active Pneumatically Operated Valve Assemblies in Nuclear Reactor Power Plants,” with updated PST and IST provisions for AOVs.

 RG 1.192 as incorporated in 10 CFR 50.55a accepts the use of ASME OM Code Cases with conditions (where appropriate) as alternatives to specific requirements in the ASME OM Code.
 RG 1.192 also accepts the use of ASME OM Code Case OMN-3, “Requirements for Safety Significance Categorization of Components Using Risk Insights for Inservice Testing of LWR Power Plants,” with conditions for the risk ranking of MOVs for use in implementing Code Cases OMN-1 and 11.
 In addition, RG 1.192 accepts the use of ASME OM Code Case OMN-12, “Alternative Requirements for Inservice Testing Using Risk Insights for Pneumatically and Hydraulically Operated Valve Assemblies in Light-Water Reactor Power Plants,” with conditions as an alternative to the quarterly stroke-time testing provisions for AOVs in the ASME OM Code.

 ASME incorporated OM Code Cases OMN-1 and OMN-11 into the 2009 Edition of the ASME OM Code as Mandatory Appendix III to replace the requirements for quarterly stroke-time testing of MOVs.
-As of , the NRC incorporate by reference into 10 CFR 50.55a the ASME OM Code up through the 201 Edition with conditions on Appendix III similar to those imposed in RG 1.192 on OM Code Cases OMN-1 and OMN-11.
+As of June 2020, the NRC incorporates by reference into 10 CFR 50.55a the ASME OM Code up through the 2017 Edition with conditions on Appendix III similar to those imposed in RG 1.192 on OM Code Cases OMN-1 and OMN-11.
 In addition, the NRC imposed a condition requiring that when applying Paragraph III-3600, ‘‘MOV Exercising Requirements,’’ of Appendix III to the ASME OM Code, licensees shall verify that the stroke time of MOVs specified in plant technical specifications satisfies the assumptions in the plant’s safety analyses.